 George said, “There’s a bunch on the other side of the road, too.”

-“Yeah, but it’s growing in amongst all that poison hemlock.
+“Yeah, but it’s growing in among all that poison hemlock.
 Would that be safe to eat?” said Redtail.
 “I mean, the hemlock dies off every year and it decomposes into the soil.
 The dock sucks all that stuff back up.
 I’m not gonna harvest from that patch.”

 George said, “I’ve never heard cautions against foraging in a poison hemlock patch, but it makes sense not to.
 I really gotta pull it from around the barn.
 That stuff makes good George-repellant.”

 Both crossed the ditch to forage the dock on the ‘good-side’ of the road.
-They continued west to a gravel farm access to an overgrown field.
+They continued west to a gravel farming access to an overgrown field.
 George said, “Looks like you get your wish about the chicory.
 Here’s a bunch at the edge of this driveway.”